syncfusion-content/xamarin-docs/Xamarin/SfChart/how-to/Add-custom-labels-to-SfChart-axis.md

 ## Add custom labels to SfChart axis

-In order to add a custom label, you need to write a class derived from NumericalAxis class.
-You need to override [`OnCreatedLabels`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~OnCreateLabels.html) method, which will be called whenever new labels are going to be generated, and add, remove or modify the labels using [`VisibleLabels`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~VisibleLabels.html) properties.
-The following code sample demonstrates this:
+To add a custom label to chart axis, write a class derived from NumericalAxis class.
+You need to override the [`OnCreatedLabels`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~OnCreateLabels.html) method, which will be called whenever new labels are generated, and add, remove, or modify the labels using the [`VisibleLabels`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~VisibleLabels.html) property.

+The following code sample demonstrates this.

 {% highlight c# %}